yongjinjiang/JavaScriptUFOsightings/README.md

    - The tools used in buliding this app: [D3.js](https://d3js.org/), [Bootstrap](https://getbootstrap.com/), [jQuery.js](https://jquery.com/).

 ## Usage of the app
    - Playing on the [link]((https://yongjinjiang.github.io/JavaScriptUFOsightings/)) to the app: choose and input a data from the list of possible dates on the left side of the page.
 On clicking the "Button", a table will be created for UFO sightings for that given date.
 Furthermore, a line of new filters "date", "city", "state", "country", "shape" will appear at the bottom of the table.
 When you click a filter, a dropdown manu with possible values can be seen.
-As you choose a value,  a new table would appear the line of filters.
+As you choose a value,  a new table would appear below the line of filters.
    - To play the app locally, clone the repo and open the index.html.
 Yes, it's just that simple!!